AndrewZurn/andrewzurn-site/andrewzurn.com-docker/blog/content/post/golinks.md

 Now that we have our GoLinks configured, we have to make some changes to our machine to help support our wanted functionality.

-## Configuring Your Machine's Host Resolution 'go/'
+## Configuring Your Machine's Host Resolution for 'go/'

 One final step to get this working properly is by updating your `/etc/hosts` file to allow your machine to resolve the `go/` domain to your local machine (where your NodeJS app will soon be running).
 You'll